willshepp28/IG_Clone/Readme.md

    ## Gotchas to learn from

-   * order your tables in your drop function based on relation.
+   * order your tables in your drop function inside the db/migration file, based on relation.
 Delete tables that rely on other tables first.
    * when seeding database in knex js , dont add id values manually.
 If you do it will mess up that auto incrementing procress
+   * Use bootstrap 4 for its ability to use flexbox